johncf/java-play2/README.md

 As such, this is intended to be run and used locally, since its performance won't scale well to more than a handful of users, and more importantly, it is very insecure for the open web (for starters, program execution is not sandboxed).

 ## Acknowledgements

+Code from the following projects are included in this repository:

 - [Ace Editor](https://ace.c9.io/)
 - [Split.js](http://nathancahill.github.io/Split.js/)